Barth Haas March 2017 Hop Science Report

 Finally, with a contribution from Barth Haas Group member, John I Haas.
 Recent studies revealed that the increased bitterness in dry hopped beers is influenced by the formation of oxidised hop α-acids.
 A trained flavour descriptive panel found humulinones to be 66% as bitter as iso-α-acids, and hulupones to be 84% as bitter as iso-α-acids.
 This is much greater than previously understood, and of relevance in highly dry-hopped beers.

-See the attached March 2017 report for the full breakdown of each study, and stay tuned for the April report out next week.
+See the March 2017 report below for the full breakdown of each study, and stay tuned for the April report out next week.